Vedant-Kadam-Noobie/Meditech-Virtual-Health_Assistant/README.md

-Please Read this :-
-We have made a Virtual Health Assistant website to connect doctors all over with their patients through video consultations, online prescriptions, booking of lab tests,   registration(1)
+We have made a Virtual Health Assistant website to connect doctors all over with their patients through video consultations, online prescriptions, booking of lab tests, E-pharmacy and booking of appoinments along with full fledged payment portal.